Moment by Moment: Production

 John Travolta and Lily Tomlin were both at the height of their careers when they were cast.
 Universal Pictures purchased the film rights from producer Robert Stigwood for $8 million, believing the star power of both leads would draw audiences.
-The film was the first directed by Jane Wagner, Tomlin's now-wife, comedy writer and collaborator.
+The film was the first directed by Jane Wagner, Tomlin's writer and collaborator, and later wife.
 However, during production Universal raised concerns about Wagner and hired Saturday Night Fever director of photography Ralf D. Bode to assist with direction, although he is credited in the film as a technical advisor.
 Stigwood attempted to have Wagner fired but met resistance from Travolta and Tomlin.

-During production, a Los Angeles magazine reported: "The chemistry between Tomlin and Travolta began to rival that between Menachem Begin and Yassar Arafat."
+During production, a Los Angeles magazine reported, "The chemistry between Tomlin and Travolta began to rival that between Menachem Begin and Yassar Arafat."
 A crew staff was also quoted saying: "Two weeks into the shooting on location in Malibu, there was nobody on the set that didn't know we were in the middle of a turkey.
 It was like being on the voyage of the damned."
 Two years after its release, Lily Tomlin said of the experience: "John and I were totally unprepared.
 We thought it was a sweet, small, lightly funny movie.
 We were not prepared for what others thought.
 It's the one thing that all performers live in fear of—total failure.
 And when it happens and you survive, I think you're probably in a much better place.
 It's made me less cautious.
 It made me place more importance on the experience of working with other artists than on the reaction of critics or the public."

+Years later, Wagner said of the experience: "It isn’t enough to know the aesthetics of movie-making.
+You have to know the mechanics, too.
+I didn’t.
+I couldn’t handle the crew.
+I had to cut 30 pages out of the script.
+When Lily chose to play the character depressed, I went with her, even though playing depression is not interesting.
+Panic began to set in when I saw the rushes at night and knew they were not good, but that I’d have to go on with the next day’s shooting anyway.
+I felt increasingly helpless.
+I’m not good at dealing with people.
+I’m much too subjective.
+I’m always surprised when writers become good directors."